So you’re interested in Invisalign?

 Invisalign Clear Orthodontic Retainers are used by Orthodontists and General Dentists to correct improper alignment in patients’ teeth, creating straight and healthy smiles.
 The first step in getting treatment is a consultation with an Orthodontist or General Dentist who offers Invisalign—they will establish whether you are a good candidate for this teeth-straightening system.
 One your suitability for an Invisalign retainer has been determined, your dental professional’s next step will be to take a digital impression of your teeth to send to Invisalign for the development of your retainer.
 Every Invisalign retainer is custom-made to focus on your specific needs as a patient.
 One your retainers have been made, they are shipped back to your Orthodontist or General Dentist and treatment can begin.
 Invisalign retainers are exceptionally easy to wear and remove, making eating meals and brushing teeth much simpler compared to older corrective treatments.
 Typical treatment involves wearing a new aligner every two weeks until the desired treatment goal has been reached.
 Each aligner applies a gentle force that gradually moves teeth into straighter, healthier positions, and each new aligner received at the beginning of every two-week period has a slightly altered shape to accommodate the changing shape of the mouth—which creates a beautiful smile.
 Best of all, Invisalign is a highly affordable orthodontic system that allows adults and teens to have the smile they’ve always dreamed of.
 If you have been considering straightening your teeth and would like to find out more about Invisalign, please contact our team in at Langdon Dental today.

-If you’re interested in Invisalign treatment for your child, call our office and our helpful staff members can help answer any of your questions.
+If you are interested in learning more about Invisalign treatment call our office and our helpful staff members can help answer any of your questions.